DominiquePaul/Intro-to-TF-and-GCP/README.md

 This introduction is structured into three parts

 1. Introduction to Tensorflow *(30 minutes)*
-	1. Explanation on what Tensorflow is and who uses it
+	* Explanation on what Tensorflow is and who uses it
-	2. How you would build a simple regression with Tensorflow
+	* How you would build a simple regression with Tensorflow
-	3. Simplifying the process with Keras
+	* Simplifying the process of creating a network with Keras
-	4. Writing a basic Image classifier
+	* Writing a basic Image classifier
 2. Deploying a Flask App in the Cloud and making it accessible to third-parties *(20 minutes)*
 	* Products of the Cloud and explaining the industry shift towards it
 	* Auto-ML and the ML APIs
 	* Deploying a Python script as a Flask App with Google App Engine
-3. Starting-points to move towards Data Science with a non-technical background *(5 minutes)*
+3. Starting-points to move towards Data Science with a non-technical background *(5 minutes)
-	* Methodology and starting points
 	* Resources to get started
-	* Qwiklabs
+	* Getting a first Job in data sciences

 ### Optional parts which could be added if the time suffices: